- Loan candidates with low credit scores should understand how their loan interest rate could be impacted by their financial history

 You’ve likely heard that interest rates remain low by historical standards and you may be counting on the low rates you’ve seen quoted online.
 It’s important to remember that mortgage interest rates vary for each buyer and are closely tied to the risk they represent for the lender.

 In other words, those with damaged credit can still qualify for a loan, but they may have to pay a higher interest rate.
-Borrowers with a credit score of 760 or higher are likely (but not guaranteed) to obtain the lowest mortgage rates available.
+Borrowers with a high credit score (but not guaranteed) to obtain the lowest mortgage rates available.
 Meanwhile, those with a lower score could be approved at a higher interest rate.
 Remember: the higher your loan rate, the more you'll pay over the course of the loan.

 Consider FHA loans